 Maybe or maybe not.
 You need earned income, typically as an independent contractor (IC).
 If you own an S-corp with no employees, this would come from your W2 income.
 For physicians, however, this is typically IC income from moonlighting, income from surveys, speaker fees, etc. If you don't have any of these now, you can find this kind of work pretty easily.

-I only made $1000 of IC income, can I and is it worth opening a solo-K?
+I only made $1000 of IC income.
+Is it worth opening a Solo-K?

 Yes and yes!
 You need only the minimum a custodian (aka brokerage firm) requires to open a solo-K. There are no “required minimum” contributions to make to a solo-K. It is worth opening for the ability to roll over other retirement accounts into it (see #4 above).

 What else do I need to know about Solo 401(k) plans?

 - Once the balance in the solo-K reaches $250K you'll be subject to some compliance measures including filing form 5500 with the IRS annually.

 - You need to open the solo-K by 12/31 of the calendar year but you'll have until tax day, including extensions, to fund it.
 So the absolute latest you can fund it is by 10/15 the following year.

 If you're feeling like you haven't arrived yet with your 1099 income, remember that you don't have to make huge contributions to start a Solo 401(k).
 Savings and retirement are all about options.
 Giving yourself access to another way to save for the future is priceless.

 Read on for the second part of this topic where I'll discuss why you should choose a solo-K over a SEP-IRA and where you should open your Solo-K.